daniel-isidro/master_kschool/master_class_27.md

 * The RMSE with cross validation is not necessary lower that without CV.
 But the model is more robust with CV

 * Decsission trees are used to minimize the spread of the data

+* For rating models we can use custom metrics (custom scorer).
+Custom mestric need input vector, prediction vector, and as a result they return a number